 - 1. Assure congruence between the College of Social Work MSSW curriculum and the field education program. - 2.
 Assure congruence of field education with Council on Social Work Education accreditation standards. - 3.
 Conduct periodic evaluations of placement methodology and outcomes and initiate appropriate changes. - 4.
-Supervise all field faculty and staff. - 5.
-Provide oversight of the development of all written and electronic placement materials, including the field manuals, student forms, and website. - 6.
-Oversee utilization of the online software system for student forms and the agency and agency field instructor databases. - 7.
-Develop and provide oversight of strategies for recruitment, development, and training of agency field instructors.
+Hire, train, supervise and evaluate Field team members. - 5.
+Provide oversight of the development of all written and electronic placement materials, including the field manuals, student forms, and website.

+- 6. Oversee utilization of the online software system for student forms and the agency and agency field instructor databases. - 7.
+Develop and provide oversight of strategies for recruitment, development, and training of agency field instructors. - 8.
+Evaluation and enhancement of field education program. - 9.
+Manage the field budget.